floydhub/examples/README.md

 ## Getting Started

 If you are new to FloydHub, we recommend [creating a free account](https://www.floydhub.com) so that you'll be able run jobs and workspaces on our service.
+Check out [FloydHub Templates](https://www.floydhub.com/explore/templates) for more information on these examples.

 ## Examples